primer/css/README.md

 $ jekyll serve
 ```

-Open a second Terminal tab to automatically recompile the Sass files, run autoprefixer, and update our [Primer stats file](#primer-stats):
+Open a second Terminal tab to automatically update our [Primer stats file](#primer-stats):

 ```bash
 $ grunt watch
 ```

-Alternatively, you can manually run `grunt` and `jekyll serve` when needed.
+## Documentation

+Primer's documentation is built with Jekyll and published to `http://primercss.io` via the `gh-pages` branch.

 ### Publishing